dotnet/AspNetCore.Docs/aspnetcore/fundamentals/http-context.md

 Requests to `/send` show the user agent making the request.

-The application also includes `NewsletterService`, which sends an email using every 30 seconds:
+The application also includes `NewsletterService`, which sends an email using `EmailService` every 30 seconds:

 [!code-csharp[](~/fundamentals/http-context/samples/6.x/HttpContextInBackgroundThread/Program.cs?highlight=7)]

 [!code-csharp[](~/fundamentals/http-context/samples/6.x/HttpContextInBackgroundThread/NewsletterService.cs)]

+`NewsletterService` is a [hosted service](xref:fundamentals/host/hosted-services), which runs outside the request and response flow.
 Email sent from the `NewsletterService` has a null `HttpContext`.
-The `EmailService` was written not to depend on the `HttpContext`.
+The `EmailService` was written to not depend on the `HttpContext`.

 ## Use HttpContext from Razor Pages